What is Modern Personal Development?

 Many situations benefit from the improvements arising from effective personal development, for example:

-- to improve self-awareness
+- To improve self-awareness

-- to improve personal communication with others
+- To improve personal communication with others

-- to improve personal relationships with others
+- To improve personal relationships with others

-- reducing and resolving conflict and stress
+- Reducing and resolving conflict and stress

-Traditional training can of course produce good results in these areas, however, some people require more focus on personal issues, which can be difficult for some types of traditional training to address.
+Traditional training can, of course, produce good results in these areas, however, some people require more focus on personal issues, which can be difficult for some types of traditional training to address.

 - After we are born, the 'nurture' process begins; namely every influence we encounter that affects us: our environmental influences and behavioural conditioning by others.
 We are each also subject to a slow continuous forming process; a sequence of stages through which we each pass in the same order, over a number of years.

 The influence of these human development factors on people, and their response to change, is considerable.

-- The early theorists referred to humans as being 'set up' or 'pre-programmed' for growth and fulfillment, unless thwarted by an environment that restricts growth.
+- The early theorists referred to humans as being 'set up' or 'pre-programmed' for growth and fulfilment, unless thwarted by an environment that restricts growth.

-- Moreover, acceptance and empathy help us to nurture positive feelings about ourselves, and that consequently we develop the capacity to extend and apply positive feelings to others.
+- Moreover, acceptance and empathy help us to nurture positive feelings about ourselves, and consequently, we develop the capacity to extend and apply positive feelings to others.

 Neuro-Linguistic Programming is a model of human experience and communication.
 It has also been referred to as a study of subjective experience and human excellence.

 NLP states that the greater the mental, physical and emotional rapport with yourself, the greater your health, well-being and inner peace.
 As a result, the greater your ability to relate to and influence others.
 Other pivotal aspects are:

-- using your senses - being aware of what is happening to you helps you regain the curiosity and acuity you had as a child - this increases behavioural flexibility, which improves your chances of success (see the first law of cybernetics).
+- Using your senses - being aware of what is happening to you helps you regain the curiosity and acuity you had as a child - this increases behavioural flexibility, which improves your chances of success (see the first law of cybernetics).

 See also the detailed free introductory guide to Neuro-Linguistic Programming.

 - A principle of Energy Psychology is that psychological and physical problems can be treated through the body's meridian system and other bodily systems.
 Some of the approaches have their roots in traditional Chinese medicine energy healing, such as acupuncture.

-From an Energy Psychology perspective; if the energy or meridian system balance is upset and left unchecked, there will be a physical manifestation.
+- From an Energy Psychology perspective, if the energy or meridian system balance is upset and left unchecked, there will be a physical manifestation.
 If there is a disturbance in the system, there will be an impairment in thinking and physical health.